What happens to architecture after the climate emergency undoes its foundational assumptions of growth, extraction, and progress?

 Project aims and approach

 Architecture after Architecture engages in speculative and imaginative forms of thinking to develop critical distance from anthropocentric and extractivist understandings of land use, and linear models of time based on ideals of progress and economic growth.
 The project's aim is to develop scenarios for future practice that respond to the climate emergency, in fields of architecture, planning, geography, and policy.
 It will use innovative research methods including scenario-building workshops with multi-disciplinary groups, as well as compiling an open-access international database of practitioners responding to challenges posed by the climate emergency.

 Architecture after Architecture is led by a German-UK team of architects and academics based at the Technische Universität Braunschweig (Tatjana Schneider, Christina Serifi, Sarah Bovelett, Julius Grambow) and Central Saint Martins (University of the Arts London: Jeremy Till, Anthony Powis, Becca Voelcker).
 We are collaborating with economists, sociologists, designers, artists, writers, and journalists internationally.
 The project is funded by the German Research Foundation (DFG) and the UK based Arts and Humanities Research Council (AHRC).

-The project team is supported by an international Advisory Board including Durganand Balsavar (Saveetha College of Architecture and Design), Kadambari Baxi (Columbia University); Ana María Durán Calisto (Estudio A0); Momoyo Kaijima (Atelier Bow-Wow); Andong Lu (Nanjing University), Boaventura de Sousa Santos (University of Coimbra) and Stephanie Wakefield (LifeUniversity).
+The project team is supported by an international Advisory Board including Durganand Balsavar (Saveetha College of Architecture and Design), Kadambari Baxi (Columbia University); Ana María Durán Calisto (Estudio A0); Momoyo Kaijima (Atelier Bow-Wow); Andong Lu (Nanjing University) and Stephanie Wakefield (LifeUniversity).